SCORING RUBRIC

 Guidelines for scoring sub-techniques:

-• Note: The Minimal score can and is often used to score at the technique level; a control can provide, for example, significant protection against a sub-technique of the technique while not providing protection for a majority of its remaining sub-techniques.
+• Note: The Minimal score can and is often used to score at the technique level; a capability can provide, for example, significant protection against a sub-technique of the technique while not providing protection for a majority of its remaining sub-techniques.
 In this case, it is appropriate for the technique to be scored as Minimal.

 • Sub-techniques of a technique that are specific to an operating system not supported by the platform should not adversely impact the score of the technique.